emmanuelalo52/LLaMA-3.2-Multimodal/README.md

 ---
 ## Changelog / Known limitations

-- This code is an engineering prototype: it contains minor API mismatches and a handful of bugs (documented above).
-After applying the fixes in the "Common issues" section the code will be in a much better shape for experimentation.
 - `MllamaForConditionalGeneration.forward` currently computes simple shifted cross-entropy.
 For real VLM training, use `_compute_loss_with_masking` (or plug in dataset-specific masking logic).

 ---